Ecconia/OpenTUNG/Readme.md

   - You mave move/copy/rename that file.
 It should work.
   - Double clicking it might also work, but you may miss information/instructions on terminal.

+## Files & Folder:

+OpenTUNG creates a folder `OpenTUNG`, wherever you executed it.
+First output in terminal tells you the location of that folder.\
+In it you have to create a `boards` folder, please put any `.tungboard` file there.
+You can download them from the official LW discord (and some other sources).

-## Settings:
+### Settings:

-Although there are no proper settings yet, you can still change a lot of handy things in `src/main/java/de/ecconia/java/opentung/Settings.java`.
-Its just many values in one class.
-Edit to your hearts content.
-Don't forget to compile again, once you changed something.
+In the OpenTUNG-Folder you will find a `settings.txt` file.\
+It contains a bunch of settings regards OpenTUNG, you can change the settings-file while OpenTUNG is running.
+It will automatically reload the content once you saved.
+Some settings only apply on start-up though.

 ## Collaborate/Contact

-This project has a [Discord-Server-OpenTUNG](https://discord.gg/C5Qkk53).
+This project has an [Discord-Server (OpenTUNG)](https://discord.gg/C5Qkk53).

-You may always contact developers and users there, if you wish to improve something, seek help or just to talk/discuss about this project.
+You may always contact developers and users there, if you wish to improve something, seek help or just to talk about/discuss this project.

 If you want to collaborate, you should check out that discord.

-TUNG/LogicWorld also have a [Discord-Server](https://discord.gg/C5Qkk53), if you don't know what this game is about, check out that one first.
+TUNG/LogicWorld also have a [Discord-Server (LogicWorld/TUNG)](https://discord.gg/C5Qkk53), if you don't know what this game is about, check out that one first.